Understanding Parkinson’s Law To Overcome Procrastination

 Parkinson’s Law is a principle articulated by Cyril Northcote Parkinson, a British historian and author, in an essay published in The Economist in 1955.

-The law states that “work expands so as to fill the time available for its completion.”
+The law states that “work expands to fill the time available for completion.”

-This means that if you allocate a large amount of time to a task, it will take that long to complete, even if it could have been done in less time.
+If you allocate a lot of time to a task, it will take that long to complete, even if it could have been done in less time.

 Features of Parkinson’s Law That Can Help Overcome Procrastination